Supporting Your Teams

 Focus on those who are stuck in the “depression” stage, and see if you can help get them on board.
 If you don’t already have regular team meetings, get them underway immediately.
 These can be done virtually or when back at school remember to include those still working from home.

-Use the meetings to energise those who have accepted change, over communicate the long-term objectives of the transformation and ensure your team members feel “Autonomy-supportive leadership” and you actively promote empowerment and self-initiation among your team.
+Use the meetings to energise those who have accepted change, over communicate the long-term objectives of the transformation and ensure your team members feel supportive leadership and you actively promote empowerment and self-initiation among your team.

-Teachers who perceive their school leaders to be more autonomy-supportive report greater workplace buoyancy.
+Staff who perceive their school leaders to be more supportive report greater workplace buoyancy.
 Workplace buoyancy is the capacity to effectively navigate common challenges at work—and may be particularly important in navigating the challenges brought on by COVID-19.

-Listening to teachers’ needs.
-Listening to their requirements/issues/ training needs for delivery of online learning, but most importantly in relation to the return to school – and addressing any anxieties.
+Listening to staff requirements/issues regarding working from home and also training needs for delivery of online learning, but most importantly in relation to the return to school – and addressing any anxieties.

-Acknowledging and attempting to understand issues from teachers’ perspectives.
-Providing teachers opportunities to voice the difficulties and the opportunities that arise during COVID-19 and the numerous changes of practice.
+Acknowledging and attempting to understand issues from the staff’s perspectives., opportunities to voice the difficulties and the opportunities that arise during COVID-19 and the numerous changes of practice.

-Seeking teachers’ input in decision-making at the school-level.
-Asking teachers how best to approach different events and tasks scheduled during the COVID-19 pandemic.
+Seeking staff input in decision-making at the school-level.
+Asking them how best to approach different events and tasks scheduled during the COVID-19 pandemic.

-Providing rationales for the tasks required by teachers.
+Providing rationales for the tasks required by staff.
 Explaining the how’s and whys around the various tasks and operational/strategic decisions being made at Trust and School level.